 After the excitement of the big proposal and announcing your engagement, you will need to broach the subject of who is going to pay for the wedding.
 Hopefully your families will make it easy on you and will let you know how much they are willing to contribute, or will offer to pay for certain aspects of the big day.

-Traditionally it was the bride's parents that made the largest contribution to the wedding bill, but today many couples are financing the wedding themselves.
-Often the groom's parents are also willing to pay more, especially if they don't have daughters themselves.
+Traditionally it was the bride’s parents that made the largest contribution to the wedding bill, but today many couples are financing the wedding themselves.
+The 2013 Easy Weddings Australian Weddings Survey found that 47.6% of couples are sharing the wedding costs with their parents, while 42.5% of couples were paying for the wedding by themselves.

 You probably know your family’s financial situation well enough to get an idea of who will pay for the wedding